 - The public computers may not be used in any manner that damages the hardware or software.

 - Computer users are expected to use the internet with minimal guidance from Law Library staff.
-Due to staffing limitations, the Library does not offer in-depth training on WestLaw, Microsoft Office products including Word, internet usage, computer jargon, email, or personal computer use.
+Due to staffing limitations, the Library does not offer training or technical support on WestLaw, Microsoft Office products including Word, internet usage, computer jargon, email, or personal computer use.

 - Patrons utilizing the Library's printers must pay for all pages printed.
 Failure to do so will result in loss of computer privileges.